 And, as the dismissive criticisms of Peterson and Carlson show, the Left has little on offer for young men save for a choice between self-abnegation and enduring slurs about sins of the past.
 Peterson is on to something: They could use a sustained dose of the insights they used to get from tough-minded teachers, coaches, clerics, professors, or drill sergeants.
 Many of the institutions represented by those stalwart role models, however, have decayed.
 All the while, the need for sound advice persists.
 So long as there is demand for truth-telling about how to live as a man in America, there will be no shortage of advice-givers.

 None of this is to say that Carlson is the right man for the role or, for that matter, that Peterson has entirely lived up to his lofty billing.
-The Canadian academic’s success was always bound to produce imitators seeking to capitalize on an underserved market, and nobody should be blamed for feeling ambivalent that Fox News’ most cynical host is chief among them.
-Carlson’s career has been an exercise in switching convictions.
-His decision to pivot toward Peterson is intended to grow his rapt audience, not promote his sincerely held beliefs.
-He’s a shrewd actor and savvy businessman, not a responsible thinker.
+The Canadian academic’s success was always bound to produce imitators seeking to capitalize on an underserved market, and nobody should be blamed for feeling ambivalent that the Fox News host is chief among them.
+Carlson’s pivot toward Peterson is intended to grow his rapt audience.
+He’s a shrewd actor and savvy businessman.

 So maybe it is reasonable to worry that future outreach to the Peterson demographic will slide ever farther into demagoguery.
 But to object to Carlson’s and Peterson’s prescriptions is one thing; to deny their diagnosis is another.
 Pretending that men in America don’t face their own challenges and mocking those who offer them solutions is a self-defeating political strategy that will only send the aggrieved elsewhere in search of someone willing to admit the obvious.
 Rather than grousing that the wrong people are reaching out to this demographic, it would be more productive to think honestly about why the demographic exists at all.